 Median Rent Price

-Median gross rent in La Quinta is $1,381 as of 2016 estimates, $300 above the average for the Coachella Valley.
+Median gross rent in La Quinta is $1,473 as of 2018 estimates, roughly $300 above the average for the Coachella Valley.

-Homeownership rates have slightly decreased in La Quinta over recent groups of 5-year estimates; however, 70% of households are homeowners.
-This is 16% above the average for the state of California, and above the national and Coachella Valley averages.
+72% of households are homeowners as homeownership rates in La Quinta have increased slightly over recent ACS estimates.
+This is 17% above the average for the state of California, and above the national and Coachella Valley averages.

 Select a community to the right of the graph to see how home-ownership rates compare to the city of La Quinta.

-3% of the households in La Quinta are limited-English speaking households or “linguistically isolated”, where no one over the age of 14 reports speaking English "very well."
-This is relatively low compared to the Coachella Valley average, where 11% of households are linguistically isolated.
+4.5% of the households in La Quinta are limited-English speaking households or "linguistically isolated," where no one over the age of 14 reports speaking English "very well."
+This is relatively low compared to the Coachella Valley average, where 15% of households are linguistically isolated.

-Sources Notes: All data in this community profile come from the 2016 5-year estimates of the American Community Survey with the following exceptions: healthcare and financial institutions (2018 Reference USA Business Database), childhood obesity (California Department of Education, 2011 & 2017), asthma and cardiovascular disease (CalEnviroScreen 3.0).
+Sources Notes: All data in this community profile come from the 2018 5-year estimates of the American Community Survey with the following exceptions: childhood obesity (California Department of Education, 2018), asthma and cardiovascular disease (CalEnviroScreen 3.0).
+All income and rent data is shown in 2018 dollars for all years.

-*The CalEnviroScreen 3.0 does not provide health data at the city level.
-The information on cardiovascular disease and asthma in the city of La Quinta is an average of the census tracts containing the city.
+*These data sources do not provide data at the city level.
+The information is an average of the census tracts containing the city.

 Cover Photo Credit: Noe Montes